celo-org/optics-monorepo/docs/architecture.md

 1. Observe the home chain contract
 2. Sign attestations to new roots
 3. Publish the signed attestation to the home chain
+4. Future: manage Updater bond

 #### Watcher